d3b-center/D3b-DGD-Collaboration/README.md

    - `fusions_tsv`: Custom Fusions TSV file, i.e. fusion-dgd.tsv.gz }
    - `old_symbol`: Column name for the old gene symbol(s) in the HGNC TSV.
 Set to override script defaults
    - `new_symbol`: Column name for the new gene symbol(s) in the HGNC TSV.
 Set to override script defaults
-   - `update_columns`: Space-separated column names from the Fusions TSV where to update gene names (e.g. -u foo bar blah).
-Set to override script
+   - `update_columns`: Column names from the Fusions TSV where to update gene names (e.g. -u foo bar blah).
+Set to override script defaults: `["FusionName","Gene1A","Gene1B"]`
  - Fusion standardization
    - `caller`: Caller used to produce input
  - Annotate fusions